silentdev-net/Physical-RW-Driver-Base/README.md

 ## Requirements

-- Windows 10 x64, build 16299 or later (for DestinationDir 13 support in the INF)
+- Windows 10 x64, build 16299 or later (for DestinationDir 13 support in the INF) !!!WINDOWS 11 REMAINS UNTESTED!!!
 - Visual Studio 2022 with the Windows Driver Kit installed
 - For the client: any standard MSVC toolchain, no special dependencies